dimacurrentai/packt-2024-cppbook/chapter02.md

 To be frank, C++ as the language is fundamental and low-level enough, so that a pure Data Engineering book about C++ would be quite hollow.
 Whether we want it or not, a C++ book has to focus on C++, and mastering C++ as the language is solidly within the domain of Software Engineering.
 At the same time, Data Engineering these days includes building highly-performing low-latency systems about as much as it includes modeling, statistics, and machine learning algorithms.
 In other words, C++ does enable many of the use cases that Data Engineering experts who are only familiar with higher-level language struggle with.

 We should also mention it here, if only in passing, that as of 2024 a novel industry of what we can loosely call AI-Assisted Programming is emerging.
 This new industry is now in its infancy, although it is advancing rapidly.
 It is still safe to say that to be an effective AI-Assisted Programmer one has to understand the fundamentals of the approaches used in Software and Data Engineering.
 Time will tell if this knowledge becomes redundant for the generations of developers that come after us.
 For now we will assume you are interested in how programming is done in the industry today -- for you would likely not be reading this book if you are not.
+\\Let's add a signpost/tranisiton statement for the next section.
+We need to add a signpost so that the readers can follow your (the author's) thoughts.
+We can add why readers need to read the following section.

 ## The Industry